Recent Sales & Area Price Averages are TWO of MANY Factors That Evaluate Price and Value

 - How much open land exists?
 Are there many opportunities to build more?

 - How attractive is the area to younger people?
-Is it attractive to all generations or just one.
+Is it appealing to all generations or just one?

-Professionally Speaking: In my 8 years as a licensed sales agent, I have climbed the ranks of the LA residential sales industry, distinguishing myself both locally and nationally.
-I am closing in on sales upwards of 200 properties throughout the LA area and in a variety of neighborhoods with a wide range of property types.
-I have successfully sold complex Estates, land, income property, single family, luxury leases and condos.
-I have widely been recognized by both colleagues and clients as a respected professional whose reliability, dedication, and expertise is second to none.
+Professionally Speaking: Over 100 million in total sales volume, successfully completed over 200 transaction sides throughout the LA area and in a variety of neighborhoods with a wide range of property types.
+In my 9 years as a licensed sales agent, I have climbed the ranks of the LA residential sales industry, distinguishing myself both locally and nationally.
+I have sold complex Estates, land, income property, single family, luxury leases and condos.
+Both colleagues and clients widely recognize me as a respected professional whose reliability, dedication, and expertise is second to none.